jerriclynsjohn/svelte-storybook-tailwind/README.md

 [TailwindCSS](https://tailwindcss.com) is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

-## What do you get in this repo

-1. A fully functional Svelte + TailwindCSS integration with side-by-side implementation of independent Storybook
-2. Storybook with 5 essential Addons
-3. Storybook populated with basic examples of Svelte + TailwindCSS

 ## Steps to build